valory-xyz/agentscan-agentindexing/README.md

-# Agents.fun Base indexer
+# AgentScan indexer

-A [Ponder](https://ponder.sh) indexer for tracking agent and service contract events on top of olas
+A [Ponder](https://ponder.sh) indexer for tracking agent and service contract events, as well as transactions on top of olas

-The indexed data is exposed via a GraphQL API that can be queried to analyze Memeorr activity.
+The indexed data is exposed via a GraphQL API that can be queried to analyze Agent activity

 # NOTE: you will need a RPC URL for the following chains for improved indexing speed:
-mainnet,polygon,gnosis,arbitrum,optimism,base,celo.

-For now mode is turned off due to low indexing speed, to turn it back on uncomment the corresponding chain id and make a PONDER_RPC_URL_34443 env variable.
+mainnet,gnosis,base

 most of these chains you can get from [Alchemy](https://www.alchemy.com/), as an alternative you can use [Quicknode](https://www.quicknode.com/)